shibojun2000/tb-analysis/README.md

    - **RQ3:** Regression analysis controlling for multiple factors to assess BCG effectiveness.

 4. **Evaluation**
-   - Use R-squared, p-values, and AIC to evaluate model fit and significance.
+   - Use R-squared, p-values to evaluate model fit and significance.
    - Visualizations for trends and comparisons.

 5. **Reporting**